awsdocs/aws-cdk-guide/v2/identifiers.md

 ## Logical IDs<a name="identifiers_logical_ids"></a>

-Unique IDs serve as the *logical identifiers*, which are sometimes called *logical names*, of resources in the generated AWS CloudFormation templates for those constructs that represent AWS resources\.
+Unique IDs serve as the *logical identifiers* \(or *logical names*\) of resources in the generated AWS CloudFormation templates for constructs that represent AWS resources\.

-For example, the Amazon S3 bucket in the previous example that is created within `Stack2` results in an `AWS::S3::Bucket` resource with the logical ID `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template\.
+For example, the Amazon S3 bucket in the previous example that is created within `Stack2` results in an `AWS::S3::Bucket` resource\.
+The resource's logical ID is `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template\.

 ### Logical ID stability<a name="identifiers_logical_id_stability"></a>

 Avoid changing the logical ID of a resource after it has been created\.
-Since AWS CloudFormation identifies resources by their logical ID, if you change the logical ID of a resource, AWS CloudFormation creates a new resource with the new logical ID, then deletes the existing one\.
-Depending on the type of resource, this may cause service interruption or data loss, or both\.
+AWS CloudFormation identifies resources by their logical ID\.
+Therefore, if you change the logical ID of a resource, AWS CloudFormation creates a new resource with the new logical ID, then deletes the existing one\.
+Depending on the type of resource, this might cause service interruption, data loss, or both\.